Church in Wales: Structure

-Monmouth was created from one of the archdeaconries of Llandaff diocese.
-Swansea and Brecon was created from the eastern part of the St Davids diocese, largely corresponding to the present day city and county of Swansea and the traditional counties of Breconshire and Radnorshire.
+Monmouth was created from one of the archdeaconries of Llandaff diocese, largely following the boundaries of the traditional (pre-1974) county of Monmouthshire.
+Swansea and Brecon was created from the eastern part of the St Davids diocese, largely corresponding to the present day city and county of Swansea and the traditional counties of Breconshire and Radnorshire (now part of the county of Powys).

 Each diocese is divided into two or three archdeaconries, with 15 of these in total.
 Each has an archdeacon, who is responsible to the bishop for its administration.
 The archdeaconries are further divided into deaneries.

-Each diocese has its own cathedral, the "mother church" of the diocese and the seat of the bishop.
-In the cathedral are held important events such as the enthronement of a new bishop.
+Each diocese has its own cathedral, the "mother church" of the diocese and the seat of the bishop - literally, as the cathedral holds the 'cathedra', the bishop's chair.
+In the cathedral are held important events such as the enthronement of a new bishop and the ordination of priests and deacons.
 Each cathedral has a dean, appointed to manage the cathedral, with the assistance of the chapter.
 Together with the archdeacons, the dean of the cathedral is one of the most prominent clerics of the diocese, after the bishop.
 The chapter is composed of the dean and a number of canons selected from among the clerics of the diocese.

 Diocesan and episcopal coats of arms

 The following episcopal coats of arms are those each bishop is privileged to carry whilst in office.
-The official diocesan coat of arms is identical to the episcopal version, however does not carry the mitre.
-With the introduction of the new logos for many of the diocese, their strict use has fallen away during recent years (generally since 2006 onwards), and as such, the coats of arms are often used synonymously.
+The diocesan coat of arms is identical to the episcopal version except that it is not surmounted by the mitre.
+With the introduction of the new logos for many of the diocese, their strict use has fallen away during recent years (generally since 2006 onwards) and, as such, the coats of arms are often used synonymously.

 Archbishop

-Until 1920 the Welsh church was part of the Church of England and under the metropolitical jurisdiction of the archbishop of Canterbury.
+Until 1920, the Welsh church was part of the Church of England and under the metropolitical jurisdiction of the archbishop of Canterbury.
 Since independence in 1920, the Church in Wales has been led by the Archbishop of Wales, who is both the metropolitan bishop and primate.
 The archbishop of Wales is elected from the currently seated diocesan bishops and continues as a diocesan after election.
 Although it is not necessary for every see in the Church in Wales to be filled before an archbishop may be elected, if the vacancy in a see is caused by the resignation of the archbishop, or it arises within 14 days thereafter, the vacant see must be filled before an archbishop can be elected.
 In an archiepiscopal vacancy, the senior bishop by date of appointment is acting archbishop.

 A former Archbishop of Wales, Rowan Williams, became the first Welsh-born Archbishop of Canterbury.
 He was consecrated and enthroned as Bishop of Monmouth in 1992 and as Archbishop of Wales in 1999.
 He was appointed by the Queen (his appointment having been proposed by the Crown Appointments Commission) as Archbishop of Canterbury in July 2002.
+He left that post in December 2012.